ritvikindupuri/ActiveDirectoryDFS-Project/README.md

 ## Part 1: Identity Governance & Access Control

 Identity management is centralized within Active Directory, utilizing a clean Organizational Unit (OU) structure to manage domain users and machines.
-Authentication is handled via Kerberos, with directory operations supported through LDAP.
+Authentication is handled via **Kerberos**, with directory operations supported through **LDAP**.

 ### Role-Based Delegation (RBAC)
 Instead of assigning direct, broad privileges, access is governed through membership in scoped security groups.
 For example, a dedicated **Printer Admin** account is restricted to managing print services through membership in the **Print Operators** group, successfully demonstrating the principle of least privilege (PoLP).